 Forests can help mitigate climate change by reducing the amount of greenhouse gases in the atmosphere.
 They do this by absorbing carbon dioxide, using the carbon to produce sugars for tree growth and releasing the oxygen back into the air.
-As trees grow, they store carbon in their leaves, twigs and trunk, and in the soil around them.
+As trees grow, they store carbon in their leaves, twigs and trunk, and in the surrounding soil.

 Globally, deforestation caused by the unsustainable harvesting of timber and the conversion of forests to other land uses accounts for almost 20 per cent of global carbon dioxide emissions.
 The amount of carbon stored can be increased by actions to reduce the amount of deforestation and to convert non-forested areas to forest.
 Forests can be managed as a sustainable source of wood – an alternative energy source to fossil fuels, and a low-energy construction material.